Once you’ve installed and activated The Events Calendar, you’re going to want to create some events.

 - The Feature Event option allows you to designate your most important events for extra emphasis on your pages.
 Featured events will be highlighted in event views, archives, and widgets, making it a great choice for special engagements that you’d like to have front and center.

 That covers most of the extra fields and settings added for events.

 If you use other event plugins, including Events Calendar PRO, it’s quite likely you will see additional items – but so long as you are familiar with all or most of the above you should have no problems creating events whenever you want.

-Of course, if you hit any difficulties, please don’t hesitate to reach out to the team over on the support forums.
+Of course, if you hit any difficulties, please don’t hesitate to reach out to the team over at our help desk.